 Gambling and online casinos in Qatar

-Qatar is one of the richest and religiously conservative states in the Gulf,
+Qatar is one of the richest and religiously conservative states in the Gulf, where gambling is completely prohibited by Islamic law (Sharia).

-the country's authorities adhere to a strict religious line in matters of morality.
+Despite the high standard of living, luxury and openness to tourism, the country's authorities adhere to a strict religious line in matters of morality.

-Any form of gambling, including casinos, betting, lotteries and online gambling,
+Any form of gambling, including casinos, betting, lotteries and online gambling, is a crime against Islam and punishable by law.

-However, as in other countries in the region,- the digital age and cryptocurrencies spawned the shadow segment of online gambling,
+Nevertheless, as in other countries of the region, the digital era and cryptocurrencies have spawned a shadow segment of online gambling, where foreigners and the younger generation of Qataris are actively involved.

 Religious and legal basis